Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 The Best First Search (BFS) method explores a graph by expanding the most promising node chosen according to a specific rule.
 The defining characteristic of this search is that, unlike DFS or BFS (which blindly examine/expand a cell without knowing anything about it), BFS uses an evaluation function (sometimes called a “heuristic”) to determine which node is the most promising, and then examines this node.

 For example, A* algorithm keeps a list of “open” nodes which are next to an explored node.
-Note that these open nodes have not been explored.
-For each open node, an estimate of its distance from the goal is made.
-New nodes are chosen to explore based on the lowest cost basis, where the cost is the distance from the origin node plus the estimate of the distance to the goal.
+Note that these open nodes have not been explored yet.
+For each open node, we estimate its distance from the goal.
+We choose new nodes to explore based on the lowest cost, where the cost is the distance from the origin node plus our estimate of the distance to the goal.

 Minimax

-For single-player games, simple uninformed or informed search algorithms can be used to find a path to the optimal game state.
+For single-player games, we can use simple uninformed or informed search algorithms to find a path to the optimal game state.
 What should we do for two-player adversarial games where there is another player to account for?
 The actions of both players depend on each other.

 For these games, we rely on adversarial search.
 This includes the actions of two (or more) adversarial players.
 The basic adversarial search algorithm is called Minimax.

-This algorithm has been used very successfully for playing classic perfect-information two-player board games such as Checkers and Chess.
-In fact, it was (re)invented specifically for the purpose of building a chess-playing program.
+We have used this algorithm very successfully to play classic perfect-information two-player board games like Checkers and Chess.
+In fact, developers reinvented it specifically to build a chess-playing program.

 The core loop of the Minimax algorithm alternates between player 1 and player 2, quite like the white and black players in chess.
 These are called the min player and the max player.
 All possible moves are explored for each player.

-For each resulting state, all possible moves by the other player are also explored.
-This goes on until all possible move combinations have been tried out to the point where the game ends (with a win, loss or draw).
-The entire game tree is generated through this process, from the root node down to the leaves:
+For each resulting state, we explore all possible moves by the other player.
+We continue this process until we have tried out all possible move combinations to the point where the game ends (with a win, loss, or draw).
+Through this process, we generate the entire game tree from the root node down to the leaves.

 Tic-Tac-Toe Game Tree